-Penalty: $2 000.
+Penalty: $5 000.

+[Section 30 amended by No. 47 of 2006 s.
+17.]

 31. Protection of person questioned

 A person shall not be required, under section 28 or 29, to answer any question or give any information tending to incriminate him, and before any person is questioned by an inspector or authorised person pursuant to this section the inspector shall advise the person accordingly.